|Previous Story: The Masque Of Mandragora||Next Story: The Deadly Assassin|

 This day also brought Elisabeth Sladen's regular involvement in Doctor Who to a close.
 She would continue to work in theatre, television and film, including appearances in Take My Wife..., Dempsey & Makepeace and Peak Practice.
 In 1985, she gave birth to a daughter, Sadie, and curtailed her schedule considerably for some years thereafter.
 Sladen also found Doctor Who a difficult programme to stay away from.
 She took a starring role in the 1981 Christmas special K-9 And Company, which was originally intended to pave the way for an ongoing spin-off series.
 She then appeared in two Doctor Who anniversary episodes -- 1983's The Five Doctors and 1993's Dimensions In Time -- before rejoining her original Doctor, Jon Pertwee, for the radio adventures The Paradise Of Death (1993) and The Ghosts Of N-Space (1996).

 In the twenty-first century, Sladen recorded two seasons of audio dramas starring Sarah Jane for Big Finish Productions before finally accepting an invitation from Doctor Who executive producer Russell T Davies to appear in the 2006 story School Reunion.
 With Sarah Jane's enduring popularity reaffirmed, it was decided to spin the character off into her own series.
 The Sarah Jane Adventures debuted on New Year's Day 2007 with a special entitled Invasion Of The Bane, before her first full season aired later that year.
 The journey that seemed to have come to an end with The Hand Of Fear was really just the beginning.
-Four seasons of The Sarah Jane Adventures -- by turns charming, scaring, and delighting a whole new generation of children -- before Sladen died of cancer on April 19th, 2011.
+In all, there were five seasons of The Sarah Jane Adventures -- by turns charming, scaring, and delighting a whole new generation of children -- before Sladen's death from cancer on April 19th, 2011.

 |Updated 19th April 2011|